guidesPublished April 2, 2026Updated May 12, 20264 min read

 Edge Cases

-Zero tax: If tax rate is 0%, the formula gives you the total as the original—correct.
+Zero tax: if the rate is 0%, the original price is the same as the total.

-Multiple tax components: Add state + local rates together first, then use the combined rate in the formula.
+Multiple tax components: add state and local rates together before using the formula.